AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/quickstarts/dotnet/index.md

 Console.Write("Exporting "+ input + " to " + output + "\n");
 ```

-4) Set the environment variables `CLIENT_ID` and `CLIET_SECRET` by running the following commands and replacing placeholders `YOUR CLIENT ID` and `YOUR CLIENT SECRET` with the credentials present in `pdfservices-api-credentials.json` file:
+4) Set the environment variables `CLIENT_ID` and `CLIENT_SECRET` by running the following commands and replacing placeholders `YOUR CLIENT ID` and `YOUR CLIENT SECRET` with the credentials present in `pdfservices-api-credentials.json` file:
 - **Windows:**
     - `set PDF_SERVICES_CLIENT_ID=<YOUR CLIENT ID>`
     - `set PDF_SERVICES_CLIENT_SECRET=<YOUR CLIENT SECRET>`